lohcoh/lohcoh-core/lohcoh-docs/OpenUI.md

 ﻿# OpenUI

-OpenUI is our name for our OpenAPI extension for describing web-based UIs.
+OpenUI is our name for our OpenAPI extensions for describing web-based UIs.

 ## Concept
 OpenAPI is used to describe everything a third-party needs to consume your REST web services.